zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

 alter table mv_custsales add constraint cs_studio_json check (studio IS JSON);
 ```

-16. Click on the **Run Script** button to run the script and create the views.
+16. Click on the **Run Script** button to run the script and create the view.

 17. To take a look at the data in the new view, click on the bin icon to clear the worksheet, and then the bin icon in the lower window to clear the output, then copy and paste the following statement: